tiffanykitch/cooking-assistant-app/README.md

 - **Conversational cooking assistant** powered by `gpt-4o` with a friendly, concise style.
 - **Voice loop UX**:
   - Press once to start; the app listens, transcribes, replies, speaks, and listens again.
-  - Say “thanks chef” to end.
+  - Say "thanks chef" to end.
 - **Recipe runner** logic:
-  - One step at a time; waits for “I’m ready/what’s next?”
+  - One step at a time; waits for "I'm ready/what's next?"
   - Minimizes idle time by overlapping tasks when safe (e.g., prep while simmering).
   - Clear, specific measurements when instructing mid‑flow.
 - **Recipe parsing**: Paste a recipe to get structured JSON (title, ingredients, steps with estimated minutes).